FCC Fines ABC for Indecency

 Indeed, FCC commissioner Deborah Taylor Tate suggested in a prepared statement released with the proposed fine that the commission would have assessed a higher fine, if possible.
 "Our action today should serve as a reminder to all broadcasters that Congress and American families continue to be concerned about protecting children from harmful material and that the FCC will enforce the laws of the land vigilantly," Ms. Tate said.

-News Corp., publisher of The Wall Street Journal) and local station owners have joined together to challenge the agency's actions in federal court.
+Concerned about the FCC's hard-line approach to indecency regulation, the big four networks (including Fox Television, which is owned by News Corp., publisher of The Wall Street Journal) and local station owners have joined together to challenge the agency's actions in federal court.
 They've been concerned about the financial ramifications of the commission's decision to frequently propose multi-million dollar fines for risqué television broadcasts and its new policy of punishing stations for broadcasting even unscripted, inadvertent profanities on live radio or television broadcasts.

 A federal appeals court tossed the FCC's no-tolerance policy on the fleeting use of profanities on news and live broadcasts but the agency has appealed that decision to the Supreme Court, which has not yet decided whether to accept the case.
 A better known FCC decision -- to fine CBS and its affiliates $550,000 for showing Janet Jackson's infamous breast-baring Super Bowl half-time performance in 2004 -- is currently being challenged in a federal appeals court.